rlucente-se-jboss/bootc-pxe-server/README.md

     . demo.conf
     podman login --username $SCA_USER --password $SCA_PASS registry.redhat.io

-We're now ready to build bootable container image and push it to the local image registry.
+We're now ready to build a bootable container image and push it to the local image registry.
 This bootable container image will be installed on the CLIENT natively as the operating system.
 The container image is tagged as `base` so that you can inherit from it for additional customized